intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

 # Intel® VTune™ Amplifier Tutorial

 ## Introduction
 Intel® VTune™ Amplifier is a powerful performance analyzer that can help developers to better understand the factors impacting application performance.
-Using the analysis data provided, developers then can optimize the application.
+Using the analysis data provided, developers can optimize the application.

 This tutorial will show how to run Intel® VTune™ Amplifier on an OpenVINO™ Toolkit Inference Engine application.